-IN THE CLASSROOM: Bent is majoring in journalism and is minoring in Spanish and political science.
-She has recorded a GPA greater than 3.0 after her freshman year.
+IN THE CLASSROOM: Bent is majoring in journalism.
+She has recorded a GPA greater than 3.0 after four semesters at CU.
+Bent was named to the Pac-12 All-Academic honorable mention team in 2018.

 PERSONAL: Holly Frances Bent was born on December 21, 1998 in Sydney, Australia.
 She is the daughter of Robert Bent and Nicole Harden-Bent.
 Her father was a goalkeeper in the Scottish professional league.
 Bent is bilingual (Spanish and English) and has four passports (United States, Australia, New Zealand and United Kingdom).
 She enjoys skiing, traveling, camping and writing children's books.
 Bent also spent one summer teaching English to children at the School of Hope in Jocotenango, Guatemala.